iotku/awesome-random-ideas/README.md

 - CrossTab
   - Manage Alt+tab across multiple systems in a synergy/barrier type multi-pc configuration
   - Automatically move cursor to monitor/system containing application
+- suptimed
+  - Service monitoring dashboard/notifcations simular to uptime kuma but directly tracking systemd services
+  - Rational: Sometimes the external facing service is operational but the backend systemd service is not.